saggiyogesh/liferay-node-poller/README.md

 Liferay node poller
 ===================

+Current Liferay poller implementation is AJAX based, it recusively fires send and receive ajax request.

+This implementation uses node/sockjs to use HTML5 websockets for supported browsers and long polling for other browsers.

 Liferay node poller consists a hook available in plugins sdk and a nodejs/sockjs server named as NodePoller.

 ## Installation & Configuration: